Chewing on grass is a natural behavior for cats, and while they are happy to chew on regular grass, they’re much safer eating cat grass.

 Growing your own grass is relatively easy and doesn’t require a lot of effort or time.
 It can be a great treat for your cat and make for a great decoration throughout the home.

 I’ve seen many people incorporate cat grass into their cat trees.
 What an awesome way to get your kitty to use their tree while making it look aesthetically pleasing.

 Why not give it a try?
 Your cat will thank you for it.

 Yes, although it’s not a regular on my plate.

 No, it’s not.
 Often confused, catnip belongs to the mint family.
 It’s a common mistake and not a serious one.

 Do Cats Need Cat Grass?

-No, some will enjoy cat grass while others will turn their head at it.
+No, cats are obligate carnivores which means they need to eat meat.
+Some will enjoy eating grass while others will turn their heads at it.